zh3zh/TS-like-ribozyme/README.md

 # CODA2

 # Introduction
 This is modified version of CODA for RtcB ligation based deep mutational scanning.
-It is used to generate the base-pairing map from deep mutational sequencing data of RNA ribozyme, with the method introduced in the paper "Resurrecting self-cleaving mini-ribozymes from 40-million-year-old LINE-1 elements in human genome".
+It is used to generate the base-pairing map from deep mutational sequencing data of RNA ribozyme, with the method introduced in the paper

 # Requirement